Menu

 All Levels

-Learn basic metalsmithing for making jewelry, developing new skills, or strengthening existing ones.
+Learn basic metalsmithing for making jewelry, developing new skills, or strengthen existing ones.
 Weekly demonstrations introduce tools and techniques required for working with nonferrous sheet metal and wire.
-Demonstrations may include sawing, filing, cold-connecting, soldering, surface embellishing, forging, shaping, fold forming, finishing, and patina coloring.
-The tuition for this class includes a fee of $20 for basic materials provided by CAW.
+Demonstrations may include sawing, filing, cold-connecting, soldering, surface embellishment, forging, shaping, fold forming, finishing, and patina coloring.
+The tuition for this class includes a fee of $40 for basic materials provided by CAW.
 School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
-Please click here for more details regarding registration, accessibility, communication, photography and cancellation.
+Please click here for more details.

 Suggested Ages: 18+